tumpji/WTlib/README.md

 # WTlib
+WTlib is program/library for lossless image compression.
+It uses wavelet transform (classic or red-black), predictors, color transforms, EBCOT or other arithmetic coding.

 This project is under GNU Lesser General Public License 3.0 saved in file "LICENSE" an exception is folder "thirdparty".
 This folder has subfolders with their own licences.